boldbi/boldbi-terraform-scripts/README.md

-# How to Deploy Bold BI in AWS ECS with a Single Execution Using Terraform
+# Deploy Bold BI Using Terraform on AWS ECS

-This guide explains how to deploy Bold BI on AWS ECS using Terraform scripts in a single command execution.
-Follow the steps carefully to ensure a successful deployment.
+This guide explains how to deploy Bold BI using a Terraform script.
+The script automates the creation of all necessary AWS resources and the deployment of Bold BI.
+Once the deployment is complete, you can copy and paste the APP_URL into your browser to start evaluating Bold BI.

 ---